JAFF FAMILY (paternal grandparents)

 Page 448.
 An enemy tribe close to the Bistani killed one of the Jaffs, (perhaps the Hewreman).
 The Jaff declared war against the Hewreman as a result.

 The Hewreman offered a ransom of one woman and 5 livestock.

 The Jaff refused and wanted 10 Hewreman dead.

 Final message pg 603 is not about the Jaff tribes crops, but the taxes they payed to Persian government in the disputed Zohab lands they had occupied.
 20-50 Tuman.
 They also payed taxes in Sheep and cattle.

-The official translations of all the Ottoman Empire Documents from the Archives in Turkey that mention the Jaffs.
+The official translations of all the Ottoman Empire Documents from the National Archives in Turkey that mention the Jaffs.
 The documents mention Mohamed Pasha Jaff by the name of “Mehmed”.

 The Andover Review

 On page 22 and 29 you can see the information about Kefee Effendi (was Jaff during Mahmud Pasha Jaff’s time), Said Pasha, and Bahri Pasha Jaff.